Dexter Scott King remembered during memorial as keeper of his father Martin Luther King Jr.'s dream | News Channel 3-12

 In an old speech played at the memorial, around the time when he began a leadership role with the King Center, Dexter Scott King said, “When people ask, ‘What does Dexter want?’
 Dexter wants to serve, Dexter has to serve because the triple evils of poverty, racism and violence are still among us.”

 He met James Earl Ray, who had pleaded guilty to murdering his father in 1969, during a visit in 1997 at a Nashville prison.
-King believed Ray was innocent, and the family was hoping to have Ray stand trial, hoping it would reveal evidence of a broader conspiracy.
+King believed Ray was innocent, and the family sought to have Ray stand trial, hoping it would reveal evidence of a broader conspiracy.

 Ray told King in the prison meeting that he wasn’t the killer, and King replied, “I believe you and my family believes you.”